 Hey, I reasoned, maybe it’s due to insurance costs being up all around.

 I thought the best thing to do would be to quickly run a comparison search on Quidco*, because that’s where I found my cheapest insurance quote the year before.
 The first search I ran came back with quotes starting from £130.04.

 That means that not only would I spend £27.41 less than the previous year, I’d spend £63.47 less than my current insurer wanted.

 Now, I didn’t buy the insurance policy straight away as I wanted to wait until I had a bit more time free to check as much of the market as I could.
 It probably took 10 minutes or less to run the first search, so I doubt I’d spent a full hour chasing it up in all.

 Yes, I’d rather be sitting back and relaxing, but not if that hour’s relaxation is going to cost me £63!

 And let’s not forget one very important bit: the cashback.

-I earned £20.36 last year on my policy, which brought the actual price down to £137.09.
+I had earned £20.36 in the previous year on my policy, which brought the actual price down to £137.09.
 My current insurer wouldn’t give me a cut of their commission, since they’re not paying any!

-If I took up the cheapest quote from my search, that would give me £19.29 in cashback, bringing the price down to £110.75.
+If I had taken up the cheapest quote from my search, that would have given me £19.29 in cashback, bringing the price down to £110.75.
 That’s potentially a discount of over 42% for a few minutes of clicking on a laptop.